 Smell: Toffee, Orange, Berries and Raisins with a touch of Aromatic Spice.

 Taste: Cinnamon and Chilli Powder, Orange, Dark Chocolate and Sherry.

-A big rich, spicy dram that really needs a drop of water to truly shine, but when it finds it’s feet it becomes a very satisfying mouthful.
+Thoughts: A good value dram with character.
+At 58% it also packs a bit of a punch.
+It’s a big, rich, spicy dram that really needs a drop of water to truly shine, but when it finds it’s feet it becomes a very satisfying mouthful.
 North Star just go from strength to strength.
-This second run of bottlings easily matches, if not surpasses the first and one can only wonder what treasures will come in future.
+This second run of bottlings easily matches, if not surpasses, the first and one can only wonder what treasures will come in future.
 Look out for them, because great things are happening.